Peanut butter with purpose: Zimbabwe’s Ziye Zano project

 The power of a peanut

 The women begin their workday at 8 a.m., shelling ground nuts, roasting peanuts and performing various tasks until 4 in the evening.
-In addition to the hands-on food processing, they also manage all the crucial aspects required of a successful business, including creative strategies like labeling/packaging and administrative responsibilities, like bookkeeping.
+In addition to the hands-on food processing, they also manage all the crucial aspects required of a successful business, including creative strategies like labelling/packaging and administrative responsibilities, like bookkeeping.

 “To the women who are involved, they are now able to manage a business.
 They have marketing, finance and distribution departments,” explained Angela, a Plan Zimbabwe staff member, who has assisted in facilitating the project.